-Outside of metaphysics, significant interests include philosophy of religion, particularly questions about the metaphysics of the divine, metaethics, and questions about what constitutes wellbeing.
+Outside of 17th Century metaphysics, significant interests include philosophy of religion, philosophy of physics, and questions about what constitutes wellbeing.
 Otherwise, as a general principle, if someone's called it philosophy, I probably think it's cool.

 I have the fortune of having a last name that begins with "Z," so if you ever have trouble finding me in a list, the end is usually the best place to look.
 If you need to contact me and it isn't related to my position in a list, my email address is firstname.lastname@example.org.